lrcortizo/Yotube-JPAHibernate/README.md

-# Youtube project with Maven and JPAHibernate
+# Youtube database with Maven and JPAHibernate